comorment/containers/sphinx-docs/source/index.rst

    (As a starting point we may have only root-level listed in the docs, and everything else expanding upon user clicking on that node)

    Introduction
-   Getting started (hello.sif)
+   Getting started
-   Full installation
+      (hello.sif)
+   Installation
+   Singularity containers
-   documentation specific to each container (including containers shared in other repositories)
+      (documentation specific to each container (including containers shared in other repositories)) hello.sif
-      hello.sif
          Software list
       gwas.sif